 (Another option to generate and copy a shortcode or merge code is the Shortcode Creator found on the WishList Member Dashboard)

-A list of some of the available WishList Member Shortcodes:
+Some of the available WishList Member Shortcodes:

 Example: [wlm_ismember] this text can only be seen by members [/wlm_ismember]